adard2002/OOP-Principles/README.md

 Have at least 2 virtual methods (make sure you override at least one of them) Have at least 2 virtual properties (make sure you override at least one of them) Your (digital) drawing of your zoo diagram should be clearly labeled
 NOTE: You are not required to be scientifically correct with your animal names.
 Keep the names of your animals simple.
-For example you do not need to label your animals anything more complicated than Mammal, Reptile, Cat, Bird, etc…
+For example you do not need to label your animals anything more complicated than Mammal, Reptile, Cat, Bird, etcï¿½